canonical/is-charms-contributing-guide/CONTRIBUTING.md

 To leverage the power of type hints, the following configuration snippet should be added to `pyproject.toml`.
-This helps the user during the linting process by ensuring that all functions have type definitions, with the exception of test functions.
+This helps the user during the linting process by ensuring that all functions, including tests, have type definitions and checks for any typing issues even if a function does not have explicit type hints on it.

 ```toml
 [tool.mypy]